Gargoyles (TV series): Broadcast history

 The first two seasons of Gargoyles aired in the Republic of Ireland on RTE Two on weekday afternoons from January 6 to April 1997.

-In the United States, the series moved to Toon Disney (and later on Jetix's lineup) and its successor Disney XD where it aired until 2012.
+In the United States, the series first reran on the USA Network, as part of their morning Action Extreme Team block.
+It later moved to Toon Disney (and later onto Jetix's lineup) and its successor Disney XD where it aired until 2012.
 ABC Family also aired the show for a brief time in 2004 as part of its weekday morning Jetix block.

 Home media

 VHS and Laserdisc

 The five-episode pilot "Awakening", edited into a single movie under the title Gargoyles the Movie: The Heroes Awaken, was released on VHS and Laserdisc on January 31, 1995, by Buena Vista Home Video.